 Mushrooms, panko, chickpeas, oil, sun-dried tomatoes, eggs, onion, spices, garlic, and worcestershire sauce.

-• Italian herbs – use a blend or mix and match your own, the herbs add a lovely flavor punch to the meatballs.
+• Italian herbs – use a blend or mix and match your own.
+The herbs add a lovely flavor punch to the meatballs.

 • Worcestershire Sauce – use a vegetarian version of this sauce (the traditional version is made with anchovies).
 It adds another hint of umami flavor to the meatballs.
 You could also sub in soy sauce, but then they won’t be soy-free.